A00029255/Enterprise_Group_Project_1/Group_work.md

 Empirical study on loot-box compliance and consumer risk: non-compliance in UK self-regulation (2025) — “Non-compliance with and non-enforcement of UK loot box industry self-regulation on the Apple App Store” https://bit.ly/4ipCObn

+### Ethical Reflection & Improvements
+Ferguson, C. J. (2015).
+Do angry birds make for angry children?
+A meta-analysis of video game influences on aggression and prosocial behaviour.

+King, D., & Delfabbro, P. (2019).
+Video game monetization and ethical responsibility.
+International Journal of Mental Health and Addiction, 17(1), 166–179.
+Kwak, H., Blackburn, J., & Han, S. (2015).
+Exploring toxic behaviour in online games.
+Proceedings of the ACM CHI Conference, 3739–3748.
+Nieborg, D. B., & Poell, T. (2018).
+The platformization of cultural production.
+New Media & Society, 20(11), 4275–4292.
+Shaw, A. (2014).
+Gaming at the Edge: Sexuality and Gender at the Margins of Gamer Culture.
+University of Minnesota Press.